 How to get help now

-For general help/find resources: NC 2-1-1, from United Way of North Carolina, is helping connect people with needed resources from COVID-19’s indirect effects, such as “food, shelter, energy assistance, housing, parenting resources, health care, employment, substance abuse treatment, as well as specific resources for older adults and for persons with disabilities, and much more.”
-Dial 2-1-1 or TTY 888-892-1162 for assistance. [get info]
+For general help/find resources: NCCARE360, powered by NC 2-1-1, from United Way of North Carolina, is helping connect people with needed resources from COVID-19’s direct and indirect effects. [get info]

 Need help paying rent this month?
 Wake County’s Wake Network of Care has a list of resources to get help. [more info]